 No. There is no minimum GPA required for admission to the MPS in Management – Accounting Specialization program, however we expect applicants to demonstrate their potential to excel in our rigorous academic environment.
 The average undergraduate GPA for admitted students in other Johnson Graduate School of Management programs is typically about 3.4.

 All applicants are required to submit either the GMAT or GRE taken in the last 5 years.
 If you have graduated from Cornell University in the last 2 years with a GPA of 3.3 or greater, please submit your transcript and request a waiver.
 Please note that we reserve the right to use our discretion for granting or refusing waivers.

-No. As our program is brand new, we have no prior GMAT history for students who have applied to the program.
-We have no set minimum, but competitive GMAT scores will certainly make an application more attractive.
+No. We have no set minimum, but competitive GMAT scores will certainly make an application more attractive.

 No. Students who have had internships in the accounting industry will be attractive candidates for our MPS in Management – Accounting Specialization program.